 Hardiness Of Peppers

-Though most of us grow peppers as annuals that we replace every year, they are actually tender perennial plants that can live for many years in the right climate.
+Though most gardeners grow peppers as annuals they replant every year, they’re actually tender perennial plants that can live for many years in the right climate.

-So, if you garden in a warm enough area (zone 10b or above), you can grow them as perennials year round.
+So, if you live in a warm enough area (zone 10b or above), you can grow them in your garden year round.

-For the rest of us, they must be replanted every year.
-Or you could overwinter them indoors.
-That way, you can keep your favorite varieties year after year!
+In colder climates, you must either start over with new plants every year, or you could overwinter your peppers indoors.
+That way, you can keep your favorite varieties year after year.

 How Do Peppers Grow?